 Torsion of the ovary and fallopian tube is often diagnosed in the emergency room because of the sudden onset of severe pain.
 Whether you’ve brought your daughter to the ER or her regular doctor, the doctor will begin by conducting a physical exam and asking about all of her symptoms.

 Additional testing to confirm the diagnosis may include:

 Torsion may be caused by:

 If your daughter is diagnosed with torsion of the ovary and/or fallopian tube, she will be treated with surgery to untwist the structures.
 In the most severe cases, an ovary and/or fallopian tube damaged by lack of blood supply may have to be removed.

-In addition to surgery, your daughter may be given prescription or over-the-counter pain medications, intravenous fluids, and medications to stop nausea and vomiting.
+In addition to surgery, your daughter may be given prescription or over-the-counter pain medications, intravenous fluids, and medications to stop nausea and/or vomiting.